Areas of Focus

 A Licensed Clinical Professional Counselor, Caroline holds a Masters in Pastoral Counseling from Loyola University of Maryland and a Masters in Education from Harvard University.
-She has completed training for certification in Imago Relationship Therapy and is a member of the American Counseling Association (ACA).
+She is a certified Imago therapist and workshop presenter and a member of the American Counseling Association (ACA).

 She and her husband Jason have been married for 21 years and have 4 children.
 Their family has been greatly enriched by practicing Imago and PEP principles.